Qorvo/QSPICE_on_MWJ/Article7/Sim1.afterScript/README.md

 ## After Python Script

 This folder contains resulting files after running the Python Script.
-The **"Sim"** folder next to this-folder is "before running script".
+The **"Sim1"** folder next to this-folder is "before running script".

 # Part 7 Overview

-This p-FET LDO model compares its "open loop ZOUT (when VRM = OFF)" and "closed loop ZOUT (when VRM = ON)" from the post [part7](https://www.microwavejournal.com/articles/40953-output-impedance-zout) of a series blog/article [RF Signal Integrity to Power Integrity](https://www.microwavejournal.com/blogs/32-rf-signal-integrity-to-power-integrity) on [Microwave Journal](https://www.microwavejournal.com/).
+This p-FET LDO model compares its "open loop ZOUT (when VRM = OFF)" and "closed loop ZOUT (when VRM = ON)" from the post [part7](https://www.microwavejournal.com/blogs/32-rf-signal-integrity-to-power-integrity/post/40953-output-impedance-zout) of a series blog/article
+[RF Signal Integrity to Power Integrity](https://www.microwavejournal.com/blogs/32-rf-signal-integrity-to-power-integrity) on [Microwave Journal](https://www.microwavejournal.com/).